mordachai/tactical-map/README.md

 ![image](https://github.com/user-attachments/assets/c7811391-1fa8-486f-90bf-c9eaca180eda)

 3. Click the button again to return to the original scene settings, restoring the previous zoom and position

-## Settings

-The following settings are available for configuration in the Scene Configuration menu:

-- **Tactical Map Image**: The image path for the Tactical Map
-- **Tactical Map Grid Type**: The type of grid to be used on the Tactical Map (Gridless, Square, 2x Hexagonal)
-- **Tactical Map Grid Size**: The size of the grid on the Tactical Map
-- **Add Tokens to Encounter**: Automatically adds all scene tokens to a combat encounter when the Tactical Map is activated

 ## Contributing